peterkhe1999/CheatSheet/OSEP/README.md

 Use the **SpoolSample** C# implementation or the PowerShell code (https://github.com/vletoux/SpoolerScanner).

-The SpoolSample application and the entire printer bug technique was developed to be used in an AD setting and was not specifically designed for local privilege escalation.

 When we use SpoolSample, specify the name of the server to connect to (the victim) and the name of the server we control (the attacker), also called the capture server.

-Since we are performing the attack locally, both servers are the same.
-This presents a challenge.
+Since we are performing the attack locally, both servers are the same. => a challenge.

 The print spooler service (running as SYSTEM on the victim) needs to contact the simulated print client (through our pipe) but since they are on the same host, they in effect require the same default pipe name (`pipe\spoolss`).`